Joentze/chad-bod/README.md

 ## CHAD-BOD 💪🏼
 Chad-bod is a student assistant built with OpenAI's LLM.
 It is built with a custom knowledge base of common Singapore Management University (SMU) FAQs to assist students in their daily activities.
-FAQs are scraped from various SMU-affiliate sites such SMU Blog & SMU's main site
+FAQs are scraped from various SMU-affiliate sites such as SMU Blog & SMU's main site

 ### Tech Stack
 **Frontend**